ibm-cloud-docs/codeengine/subscription-cron.md

 3. From the Event subscriptions page, click **Create** to create your subscription.
 4. From the Create event subscription page, complete the following steps.
    1. For **General**, provide a name for the Periodic timer subscription, for example, `myptimer2`.
 You can optionally provide event attributes.
 Note that if the Periodic timer event consumer is an application, event attributes are available as HTTP headers.
 If the event consumer is a job, event attributes are available as environment variables.
 Click **Next** to proceed.
    2. For **Schedule**, provide information about the timing of the events.
 The Periodic timer (cron) event producer uses standard crontab syntax to specify interval details.
 Choose your interval from the provided patterns or you can provide your cron expression.
-For this example, select the schedule for every day, every hour, every minute.
+For this example, select the schedule pattern for every day, every hour, every minute.
 Notice that the cron expression is generated for you.
 Alternatively, you can provide the cron expression; for example, you can specify `0 0 * * *` for the event to occur every day at midnight.
-The day, hour, and minute patterns and the `Cron expression` are in UTC times.
+The day, hour, and minute patterns and the **Cron expression** are in Coordinated Universal Time (UTC).
 A list of upcoming scheduled events is displayed.
-Notice that the events are displayed in your timezone.
+Notice that these upcoming scheduled events are displayed in your time zone.
 Click **Next** to proceed.
-   3. For **Payload**, provide data to include in the body of your event message.
+   3. For **Custom event data**, provide data to include in the body of your event message.
 You can specify the message as plain text or in base64 format.
 For this example, specify the text, `hello stranger` as the body of the event message.
 If the message is in base64 format, you can choose to have the message decoded when the event is sent.
 Click **Next** to proceed.
-   4. For **Event consumer**, specify the application or job that will receive events.
+   4. For **Event consumer**, specify the application or job to receive events.
 Notice that you can choose from a list of defined applications and jobs.
 For this example, use the `myjob` job that references the `ibmcom/codeengine` image.
-Note that with the console, if you have not yet created your job, you can specify the name of your job and [create your job ](/docs/codeengine?topic=codeengine-job-plan) after creating the Periodic timer (cron) subscription.
+If you have not yet created your job, you can specify the name of your job and [create your job ](/docs/codeengine?topic=codeengine-job-plan) after you create the Periodic timer (cron) subscription.
 Click **Next** to proceed.
    5. For **Summary**, review the settings for your Periodic timer event subscription and make changes if needed.
 When ready, click **Create** to create the Periodic timer (cron) subscription.

 5. Now that your Periodic timer (cron) subscription is created, go to the Event subscriptions page to [view a listing of defined subscriptions](#view-eventing-cron-app-ui).
 6. To update a subscription, navigate to your Periodic timer (cron) subscription page.
 From the Event subscriptions page, click the name of the subscription that you want to update.
 7. From your Periodic timer (cron) subscription page, let's change the data in the event message.
-From the **Payload** tab, change the event data to `hello sunshine`.
+From the **Custom event data** tab, change the event data to `hello sunshine`.
 Click **Save** to save your changes.
 8. Because the `myjob` job references the sample `codeengine` application, which prints information to log files, you can view the logs.
 View the job logs for the `myjob` event consumer job and see that the event message is `hello sunshine`.
 See [Viewing job logs from the console](/docs/codeengine?topic=codeengine-view-logs#view-joblogs-ui).